ScaleyAbilities/Titanoboa/README.md

 # backend
-Back end repo for the stock trading app
+Backend repo for the stock trading app